mendix/docs/content/refguide/native-styling-refguide.md

 ### 6.4 Check Box

-A check box input widget can be used to display and edit Boolean attributes and is rendered as either a switch or checkbox.
-This is how a check box widget in switch render mode could look in an app:
+A check box input widget can be used to display and edit Boolean attributes and is rendered as either a switch or a checkbox.
+This is how a check box widget in switch render mode looks by default:

 {{% image_container width="350" %}}![check box](attachments/native-styling-refguide/check-box.png){{% /image_container %}}

-This is how a check box widget in checkbox render mode could look in an app:
+This is how a check box widget in checkbox render mode looks by default:

 {{% image_container width="350" %}}![check box in checkbox render mode](attachments/native-styling-refguide/check-box-checkbox.png){{% /image_container %}}